 RV Storm Door

-Along with a sturdy RV door, some models also come with a screen door, which is located behind this.
+Along with a sturdy RV door, some models also come with a screen door.
 These screen doors can be unstylish and hard to care for, not to mention prone to rips and tears.
-This is why many RV owners have opted for an RV storm door instead, as these are made from durable, yet see-through materials such as plexi-glass.
+This is why many RV owners have opted for an RV storm door instead.
+These are made from durable, yet see-through materials such as plexiglass.
 Not only can the door withstand the extreme weather conditions that come with storms (such as hail or heavy rainfall), but they’re also great for providing clear and uninterrupted views from inside your RV.

 RV Screen Door Repairs and Replacement

 Let’s begin by discussing screen door repairs and RV screen door replacement.
-Luckily, repairing parts of a screen door and putting in a replacement RV screen door are both fairly easy jobs, meaning the average handyman should be able to get their door up and running again in no time.
+Luckily, repairing parts of a screen door and putting in a replacement RV screen door are both fairly easy jobs.
+The average handyman should be able to get their door up and running again in no time.